World Hepatitis Day 2020: Current Theme, History, Significance and Key Facts

-Note: The condition of hepatitis may results into fibrosis, cirrhosis or liver cancer.
+Note: The condition of hepatitis may result in fibrosis, cirrhosis, or liver cancer.

-If there is acute infection that limited or no symptoms occur like jaundice, dark urine, extreme fatigue, vomiting and abdominal pain.
+If there is an acute infection that limited or no symptoms occur like jaundice, dark urine, extreme fatigue, vomiting, and abdominal pain.

 Reasons behind celebrating World Hepatitis Day

-- To encourage and aware people about the early diagnosis, prevention and treatment from the hepatitis.
+- To encourage and aware people of the early diagnosis, prevention, and treatment from hepatitis.

-- To raise awareness among public about types of hepatitis disease.
+- To raise awareness among the public about types of hepatitis disease.

 - To provide an opportunity to focus together on the disease Hepatitis.